stefangordon/serverless-event-body-option/README.md

 to support passing the HTTP body data directly.

-Currently, The serverless framework providing the `--data` and `--path` options for the invoke command to passing the event data to the handler functions.
+Currently(serverless@1.32.0), The serverless framework providing the `--data` and `--path` options for the invoke command to passing the event data to the handler functions.

 However, we have to use the string formatted(instead of JSON) HTTP body data for the value of `body` field in the JSON formatted event data.

-which means that we have to escape the quotes for the actually json based body data.
+which means that we have to escape the quotes for the actually JSON based body data.

 e.g:
 ```json